What are the repayment options available under the IRS Fresh Start Program?

 As mentioned earlier, there are three repayment options under the IRS Fresh Start Program.
 These repayment plans are designed to allow the convenient pay off of tax debts, according to the laws.
 They also protect debtors from being subjected to other penalties and interests associated with the payment of these tax debts.

 - Extended Installment Agreement

 The number one repayment option is the Extended Installment Agreement, targeted at people that owe up to $50,000 to the IRS.
-Defaulting taxpayers can spread their payment over six years, without interests or penalties of any form.
-With this option, the IRS collection activities like the seizure of assets, tax liens, and wage garnishments will be put on hold.
-The Extended Installment Agreement is the most preferred among beneficiaries of the IRS Fresh Start program.
+Defaulting taxpayers can spread their payment over six years with this option and IRS collection activities like the seizure of assets, tax liens, and wage garnishments will be put on hold.
 The amount payable for each month will determine the income of the beneficiary, as well as their liquid assets value.

 - Offer in Compromise (OIC)